-Why are you using the book Otis and Alice (or other books about family diversity) with children?
+Why are you using the book Ulysse et Alice with children?

-Otis and Alice is the first book published in Québec for children ages 4 to 8 that tells the story of a family with two mothers.
+Ulysse et Alice is the first book published in Québec for children ages 4 to 8 that tells the story of a family with two mothers.
 It presents homoparental families as one reality amongst the many kinds of families that exist in our society.

-Otis and Alice uses an approach adapted to children ages 4 to 8 to introduce the homoparental family.
+Ulysse et Alice uses an approach adapted to children ages 4 to 8 to introduce the homoparental family.
 It presents a situation that enables children to observe a particular reality.
 From its first pages we know that Ulysse has two moms.
 In the following pages the family does what all other families do.
 There is nothing in the story or the language used that is either shocking or provocative.